Rob Has a Podcast: Big Brother

-Notable guests

-Cesternino has interviewed and worked with numerous Survivor and Big Brother contestants, as well as Vincent Pastore and Nicole Maines.

 Special events

 Reality Gamemasters

 On February 20, 2013, Cesternino launched a Kickstarter campaign to fund a new project, Reality Gamemasters, in which six reality TV contestants would compete in a game of Risk, to be filmed and aired on YouTube.
 On March 22, 2013, the project was successfully funded, receiving $7,036 from 170 individual backers.
 The miniseries, directed by Cesternino and Alex Forstenhausler, consisted of six episodes and began airing on June 3, 2013.
 The contestants included John Cochran, Sophie Clarke, and Stephen Fishbach of Survivor, and Ian Terry, Eric Stein, and Matt Hoffman of Big Brother.
 Andrea Boehlke hosted the competition, with additional Survivor contestants Billy Garcia and R.C.
 Saint-Amour making guest appearances on the show.
 Cesternino provided game commentary throughout each episode alongside Entertainment Weekly's Dalton Ross.

-"Survivor Know-It-Alls" Live
+Survivor Know-It-Alls Live

-Since October 2014, Cesternino has hosted at least one live Survivor viewing party and subsequent taping of "Survivor Know-It-Alls" every Survivor season.
+Since October 2014, Cesternino has hosted at least one live Survivor viewing party and subsequent taping of Survivor Know-It-Alls every Survivor season.
 The event was traditionally held twice-yearly in New York City, with some seasons offering a second taping in other cities including Los Angeles, Philadelphia, Reno and Toronto.
 Numerous other Survivor contestants have made appearances at the events.